 A former official from the Mir Foundation claimed that Choi Soon-sil received detailed “Presidential report packets” almost every day, and held back-door meetings on government-related topics.
 The official, Lee Sung-han, said various people attended these meetings.
 He said he was present “a few times.”
 Lee said “…it’s actually a system where Choi tells the President to do things this way or that way.
 There aren’t any issues where the President can decide on her own.”
 Rumors said Choi created a council called The Eight Fairies, running state affairs.

-South Koreans are outraged that a person – especially one without any government position or elected power – would have such power over what the president should do or say.
+South Koreans are outraged that a person – especially one without any government position or elected power – would have such power over what the president does or says.
 Choi Soon-sil allegedly had access to classified material and helped make decisions over hiring personnel.

 President Park’s approval ratings have plummeted to around 20 percent.